owhonda-moses/Global-Deforestation-Analysis/README.md

 ## <a id="conclusions"></a> CONCLUSIONS
 From the exploratory analysis, we gathered that:
 * The World's total forest area shrunk to 39,958,245.9 _sq.km_ in 2016 from  41,282,694.9 _sq.km_ in 1990; a 3.2% or 1,324,449 _sq.km_ decrease, almost equivalent to the entire land area of Peru.
 * In the year 2016, the proportion of the World's total land area designated as forest was 31.38% against 32.42% in 1990.
-With decreasing proportion of forest areas within both time periods, *Latin America and the Caribbean* recorded the highest forestation, while *Middle East and North Africa* had the lowest relative forestation.
+Within both time periods and with decreasing proportion of forest areas, *Latin America and the Caribbean* recorded the highest forestation, while *Middle East and North Africa* had the lowest relative forestation.
-* The *Sub-Saharan Africa* and *Latin America and the Caribbean* regions decreased in percentage of forest area between 1990 and 2016 while the reverse was the case for all other regions.
+* The *Sub-Saharan Africa* and *Latin America and the Caribbean* regions had declining percentages of forest area between 1990 and 2016 while the reverse was the case for all other regions.
 * *Brazil* recorded the largest absolute decrease in forest area between 1990 and 2016 while *Togo* recorded the largest proportion decrease in forest between both time periods.
 However, *Nigeria* appears on both lists of countries with highest deforestation.
-* As at 2016, 85 or about 41% of all countries fall in the first quartile range of countries with highest forestation.
+* As at 2016, 85 countries or about 41% of all countries fall in the first quartile range of countries with highest forestation.
 Countries with the highest percentage of land area designated as forest fall in the fourth quartile including - _Palau_, _Solomon Islands_, _Micronesia, Fed.
 Sts_, _Lao PDR_, _Seychelles_, _Gabon_, _American Samoa_, _Suriname_, and _Guyana._
 > More focus should be placed on countries in the _East Asia & Pacific_ region as most of these countries have recorded the most forestation over time and could initiate corrective measures on a global scale.
-On the other hand, countries in the _Sub-Saharan Africa_ and _Latin America and the Caribbean_ regions are becoming big concerns, having the most diminishing forest areas and in dire need of remedial efforts.
+Conversely, countries in the _Sub-Saharan Africa_ and _Latin America and the Caribbean_ regions are becoming big concerns, having the most diminishing forest areas and in dire need of remedial efforts.

 #### PACKAGES USED: